boriskundu/AI/README.md

 # Projects
-This repository contains my implementations for ML, DL, NN and NLP in Python.
+This repository contains my implementations for ML, DL and NLP in Python.